 The Lumix DMC-FZ1000EG from Panasonic is also a top-class bridge camera.
 Priced at around 650 euros, it’s equipped with a Leica lens with a focal length of 25-400 mm and an aperture of f/2.8 to f/4.0.

 The Lumix DMC-FZ1000EG is also great for recording video and supports 4K and Full HD video.

 Many people have taken their first steps into the world of photography with a small compact camera.
 Of course, the main advantage of a compact camera is its low weight and minimal size.
-Hardly any larger than a pack of cigarettes, a compact camera handily fits into every pocket.

 Advantages of a compact camera

 Disadvantages of a compact camera